typedb/typedb-docs/0001-typedb/01-start/02-installation.md

    apt show typedb-server
    ```

-   This will show you console output like this:
+   This will show a console output like this:

    <!-- test-ignore -->
    ```bash